 One of the great features of a SwimTrek trip is that we cater for this range of swimming speeds on each departure.
 At the start of your trip, your guides will carry out an acclimatisation swim with all guests, which will then be used to group together swimmers of a similar speed.
 Generally, there are 2-3 different speed groups per trip, however, this can vary depending on the makeup of the group on each particular departure.

 By splitting swimmers into smaller speed groups, we are able to ensure that all guests are swimming at an appropriate pace.
 Each group is also accompanied by a support vessel at all times.

-Although the majority swim front crawl, we often have a number of breast-strokers as well.
+Although the majority of our guests swim front crawl (freestyle), we often have a number of breast-strokers, as well.
 Having different swimming groups, means you can swim whatever stroke you want.

 Swimming, by its nature is a low impact, medium intensity work out, enabling a cross-section of ages to come on our tours.
 They may be anything from teenagers to the retired, alone or with a friend, experienced open water swimmers or those unfamiliar to being outside the swimming pool.
 You can rest assured that the common love of swimming in the great outdoors, makes for a truly memorable trip.

 There are some great walks to and from the start/finish point of our swims, which are of an easy to moderate standard.
 Varied trips to local sights of interest combined with plenty of opportunities in the evening to go out in town and have a relaxing meal and drink with the group, make for an enjoyable time.